-At St. Mary’s Hospital in Newcastle 44 years ago, Patricia Ross was told that the three-months- premature daughter she had given birth to had absolutely no chance of survival.
+At St. Mary’s Hospital in Newcastle 44 years ago, Patricia Ross was told that the three-months- premature daughter she had given birth to had absolutely no chances of staying alive.
 She gave the baby the name Carolyn, and she left the hospital.

 When asked what she would do if her biological mother were found, she replied, “I would give her the biggest hug and tell her that I survived, that I’m okay and I’m her daughter.”